 A lower score indicates better performance on the Impulse control composite.

 A large number on this composite index (>20) typically indicates errors in the approach to the test, such as misinterpreted directions or a careless response style.
 A close perusal of the individual raw data is indicated when this scale is elevated.

 The Total Symptom Composite score represents the total for all 22 symptom descriptors.
 A lower score indicates fewer endorsed symptoms by the athlete.

 This series of graphs allows direct comparison of test performance in these core areas across multiple testing sessions.
 The composite scores were constructed to provide summary information regarding different broad cognitive domains.
 Thus far, our studies have indicated that the verbal memory, visual memory, processing speed, reaction time and symptom scores accurately discriminate concussed from non-injured athletes.

 The ImPACT webinar was one of the best classes I have ever taken.
 I am now better equipped to notice errors on clinical reports and recalculate for more accurate data.
 I would highly recommend all ImPACT users take a training webinar..

 - Jeremy Herniman, Thompson Health Sports Medicine, Canandaigua, NY

 More About ImPACT®

-Headquartered in Pittsburgh, Pennsylvania, ImPACT Applications, Inc., is a provider of computerized neurocognitive assessment tools and services that are used by medical professionals to assist them in determining an athlete's fitness to return to play after suffering a concussion.
-At the current time, ImPACT is being used for concussion management services at more than 1,000 high schools, colleges, sports medicine centers, and professional teams throughout the world.
+Headquartered in Pittsburgh, Pennsylvania, ImPACT Applications, Inc., is a provider of computerized neurocognitive assessment tools and services that are used by health care professionals to assist them in determining an athlete's fitness to return to play after suffering a concussion.
+At the current time, ImPACT is being used for concussion management services at more than 7,000 high schools, colleges, sports medicine centers, and professional teams throughout the world.